 Here are some Top Travel Tips for Women Travelers to – Uganda – Tips that you might find helpful for your safety, well-being in the Pearl of Africa.

-Getting to Uganda has become easier with new airlines adding Uganda to their routes.
-If you living on the East Coast of the US, beginning October 28 – 2018 you can fly directly to Nairobi, Kenya and continue to Entebbe by taking a one hour flight.
+Getting to Uganda has become more accessible with new airlines adding Uganda to their routes.
+If you are living on the East Coast of the US, beginning October 28 – 2018 you can fly directly to Nairobi, Kenya and continue to Entebbe by taking a one hour flight.

 Uganda can be accessed through its official International Airport – Entebbe but also through the unofficial one which is Kigali – Rwanda where you can access Southwest Uganda where the Mountain Gorillas are in Bwindi Impenetrable Forest and Mgahinga Gorilla Park.

 Fly into Entebbe where you obtain your Visa and begin your Safari, ending it Kigali, Rwanda after Trekking Gorillas in Bwindi Impenetrable Forest.